shlomihod/performative-prediction-stateful-world/README.md

 ## Abstract
 Deployed supervised machine learning models make predictions that interact with and influence the world.
-This phenomenon is called \emph{performative prediction} by Perdomo et al. (2020), who investigated it in a stateless setting.
+This phenomenon is called *performative prediction* by Perdomo et al. (2020), who investigated it in a stateless setting.
 We generalize their results to a world with a state, in which the response of the population to the deployed classifier depends both on the classifier and the previous distribution of the population.
 We also explore such a setting empirically, for the scenario of strategic manipulation.

 ## Code